 The American Occupational Therapy Association also offers programs for senior driving rehabilitation.

-What to do if a parent still refuses to give up the keys
+What to do if a parent still refuses to stop driving

 For some parents, having an adult child intervene only confirms their own worries about driving.
 But that’s not always the case.